GEO vs SEO for Local Businesses

 The “SEO is dead” narrative is premature.
 Google still processes billions of searches daily, and local businesses still get real leads from organic rankings.
 Killing your SEO investment would leave significant money on the table.

 But the “SEO is enough” narrative is equally wrong.
-When 40%+ of younger consumers start their local service search with AI, and that percentage is growing every quarter, ignoring GEO means ignoring a channel that's rapidly becoming as important as Google itself.
+By industry estimates, a growing share of younger consumers now start their local service search with AI, and that share climbs every quarter — so ignoring GEO means ignoring a channel that's rapidly becoming as important as Google itself.

 The correct framing is this: SEO captures customers who search Google.
 GEO captures customers who ask AI.
 Both behaviors exist simultaneously, and the businesses that serve both channels will outperform those that rely on just one.